boffincoders/flutter-curved-bottom-nav-bar/README.md

 # curved_nav_bar

-Bottom nav bar with FAB,  You can use FAB as a middle tab or perform other operations like, open popup or open camera.
+Bottom nav bar with FAB and center text,  You can use FAB as a middle tab or perform other operations like, open popup or open camera.

 ## Screenshots